induviduality/csbs-init/README.md

 # CSBS Init

-Concept website for our college bootcamp's project contest.
+Concept website for our college bootcamp's project contest around Sep 2021.

 Problem Statement: Design a website using basic CSS and HTML to portray the strength and features of the major/stream that you belong to.